 Patricia Green Cellars originally began sourcing fruit from Olenik Vineyard in 2009 from a section of Wadensvil Clone planted in 1991.
-Wadensvil Clone planted in Marine soil produces exceptional wines that are deft, graceful and so full of minerality that they often smell of quartz.
-This was quite a coup for the winery and the 2009 and 2010 were among the best wines produced in the cellar.
-In 2011 another section of the vineyard was offered and while it was a section planted to Pommard Clone only in 2008 the unique nature of the block made it impossible to pass up.
-Usually we do not have much interest in extremely young vine fruit as the quality can be suspect, the nature of the wine can change greatly year to year, yields can be wildly inconsistent, tougher vintages are harder on the young plants and, in short, you are not entirely sure what you are going to end up with year to year.
-But this block was so unique there was no passing it up.
-This is now monikered as the Anklebreaker Block due to its amazingly rocky soil that creates difficult and dangerous footing while treading through the vineyard.
+When Wadensvil Clone is planted in Marine Sedimentary soil it produces exceptional wines that are deft, graceful and so full of minerality that they often smell of quartz.
+This was quite a coup for the winery and the 2009 and 2010 were among the best wines produced those vintages.
+In 2011 another section of the vineyard was offered to Patricia Green Cellars.
+It was a section planted to Pommard Clone in 2008.
+The unique nature of the block made it impossible to pass up.
+Usually we do not have much interest in extremely young fruit as the quality can be suspect, the nature of the wine can change greatly each year, yields can be wildly inconsistent and tougher vintages are harder on the young plants.
+In short, you are not entirely sure what you are going to end up with each year.
+This section of the vineyard is now known as the Anklebreaker Block.
+Due to its amazingly rocky soil, it creates difficult and dangerous footing while treading through the vineyard.